sydneehaley/-Easybank-Landing-Page-Design/README.md

 # Landing-Page-Design-
-A generic landing page layout for brands and companies
+A generic landing page layout for brands, companies, or portfolios.